 Koh Phi Phi is the quintessential Thai paradise.
-Calm turquoise waters gently kissing the dazzling white coastline and a beach party scene that never goes to sleep.
+Calm turquoise waters gently kissing the dazzling white coastline, fantastic resorts and a beach party scene that never goes to sleep.
 It’s the place to let your hair down and give into the decadence of beach massages with on-demand cocktails.
 Sun soaked days followed by booze-soaked nights, illuminated by fire dancers and an almost inexhaustible array of venues for unhindered revelry.

 But when the sunbathing and the hangovers start to push past your limits of acceptable hedonism, just take a moment to look out into the horizon and appreciate just how beautiful the world is.
 Beach life in Koh Phi Phi is centered on a narrow ribbon of two parallel strips of white sand.
 These two beaches lie within the embrace of towering limestone crags which frame the surrounding landscape, beautifully textured with patches of white and green.
 Breathtakingly flawless!

 There are two islands in Koh Phi Phi – Koh Phi Phi Don, the tourist hotspot and Koh Phi Phi Lay, the smaller island and that falls within the domain of a protected marine sanctuary.
 Most beaches of both these islands are accessible on a Kayak, however, definitely don’t attempt to cover both islands in a day.
-Grab a map, a life jacket and snorkelling gear, all of which come with any kayak rental on either Tonsai Beach or from Loh Dalam Bay.
+Grab a map, a life jacket and snorkeling gear, all of which come with any kayak rental on either Tonsai Beach or from Loh Dalam Bay.
 They can be rented by the hour for

 Make sure you agree on a good price before setting off.
 Go Prepared